scallioglu/VMMC-AnalyticalvdW-FacetedNP/README.md

 ## 🧠 What You Need to Modify

-To customize your simulation, you only need to modify the variables in the `main()` function of `vdwmontecarlo.cpp`.
+To customize your simulation, you only need to modify the variables in the params.txt file.
 Below is a list of configurable variables and their purposes:

 - **`Style`** – Sets the visualization style for trajectory output (e.g., `"Virtual"`, `"Vertex"`, `"AA"`).